react-native-device-info/react-native-device-info/README.md

 ### getUniqueId()

 Gets the device unique ID.
-On Android it is currently identical to getAndroidId() in this module On iOS it uses the DeviceUID uid identifier
+On Android it is currently identical to `getAndroidId()` in this module.
+On iOS it uses the `DeviceUID` uid identifier.
-On Windows it uses Windows.Security.ExchangeActiveSyncProvisioning.EasClientDeviceInformation.id
+On Windows it uses `Windows.Security.ExchangeActiveSyncProvisioning.EasClientDeviceInformation.id`.

 #### Examples